brandstifter/brandstifter.io/content/posts/metric-steiner-tree/metric-steiner-tree.md

 ![](img/k4-mst.pdf)

 but this is not optimal!
+Next we look for an approximation for the MSTP.

 ## Towards an approximation

 In this section we show that the approximation bound for MSTP is not greater than for STP.

 Define $G’ = (V, E’$) from $G$ as follows: $G’$ is a complete graph and $e’_{ij}$ is the length of the shortets path in G for vertices $i$ to $j$.
+The paths in $G'$ cannot be longer than $G$, therefore
 $$
 \begin{align}
     OPT(G’) \leq OPT(G)